loadtest4j/loadtest4j/docs/scala.md

   // You do not want this to block class initialization. private lazy val result = LoadTester.run(Seq(request))

-  it should "meet the Percent KO threshold" in {
+  it should "meet the Percent OK threshold" in {
-    result.getPercentKo should be <= 0.01
+    result.getPercentOk should be >= 99.99
   }

   it should "meet the Requests Per Second threshold" in {